JavaScript is disabled. Please enable to continue!

 The table below summarises the most recent standard updates and upcoming dates of withdrawal (non-exhaustive):

-(*) Date of availability: The latest date by which national standards conflicting with a European Norm (EN) (and Harmonisation Document (HD) for the European Committee for Electrotechnical Standardisation (CENELEC)) must be withdrawn.
+(*) Date of withdrawal: the latest date by which national standards conflicting with an EN (and HD for CENELEC) have to be withdrawn.

 The European Committee for Standardisation (CEN)/CENELEC